AKKM2243/mobieWeb/README.md

 ## Installation step

+# Project Setup

+Follow these steps to set up your development environment:

+1. **Install XAMPP:**
-Install XAMPP on your system.
+   - Download and install XAMPP on your system.

-Navigate to your project directory using the terminal.
+2. **Navigate to Project Directory:**
+   - Open a terminal and navigate to the directory where your project is located.

+3. **Start PHP Development Server:**
-Run the command "php artisan serve" to start the PHP development server.
+   - Run the following command to start the PHP development server:
+     ```
+     php artisan serve
+     ```

+4. **Install Node.js Packages:**
-In the same project directory, execute "npm install" to install the necessary Node.js packages.
+   - In the project directory, run the following command to install the necessary Node.js packages:
+     ```
+     npm install
+     ```

+5. **Build and Compile Assets:**
-After the installation, run "npm run dev" in the terminal to build and compile your assets.
+   - After the installation, run the following command to build and compile your assets:
+     ```
+     npm run dev
+     ```

-Ensure you are in the correct project directory before executing these commands.
+Make sure you are in the correct project directory before executing these commands.